WouterKlein/plant-humanities/docs/dragon_tree/test.md

 	title="A small outcrop of Dracaena draco trees at the oldest botanical garden on the Canary Islands, the Jardin Botanico Canario Viera y Clavijo in Gran Canaria, Spain.
 Photo taken by Thomas C. Anderson, July 2019." url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/images/IMG_9319.jpg">

 But even in the face of this acute anthropogenic pressure, the great dragon tree at Orotava persisted.
 Struck by the tree’s size, age, and enduring spirit, Ledru remarks on how even the most environmentally malicious conquistadors respected this dragon tree.
-Perhaps, then, to Humboldt’s delight, Ledru estimated that this special tree would easily live another one-hundred-fifty to two-hundred years.[^ref15]
+Perhaps, then, to Humboldt’s delight, Ledru estimated that this special tree would easily live another one-hundred-fifty to two-hundred years.[^ref16]
 <param ve-storiiies
 	id="7b1dr">

 Unfortunately, the Orotava centenary dragon tree did not outlive Humboldt and Ledru’s visits by too long.
-In 1819, a storm first cut off one of its branches, and in 1867, a hurricane-like tempest broke them all off.[^ref16]  Despite this inauspicious demise, the tree’s image remains associated with the Canary Islands through today, and it is still frequently featured prominently in images of Orotava.
+In 1819, a storm first cut off one of its branches, and in 1867, a hurricane-like tempest broke them all off.16 Despite this inauspicious demise, the tree’s image remains associated with the Canary Islands today, and it is still frequently featured prominently in images of Orotava.
 Furthermore, both naturalists’ accounts of their encounters with the dragon tree in its native environment stand as proof of its power to equally excite scientific and aesthetic imagination, promote environmental concerns, and reinforce colonial dynamics.
 <param ve-image
 	title=""
 	url="https://upload.wikimedia.org/wikipedia/commons/3/38/Orotava_Ayuntamiento_04.jpg">

-Just as Humboldt and Ledru observed the centenary _D. draco_ at Orotava and pondered the tree’s age, durability, and its potential influence on theories of a global climate, today’s scientists are weighing the tree’s possible medicinal benefits (including potential cancer treatments) and its commercial value in the cosmetics industry as an ingredient in anti-aging creams in relation to the species’ ongoing battle with extinction and its ecological vulnerability.[^ref17] Since many different species make good sources of what is commonly known as dragon’s blood, more comprehensive research still needs to be carried out to fully assess the mythical resin’s true medicinal efficacy.[^ref18]
+Just as Humboldt and Ledru observed the centenary _D. draco_ at Orotava and pondered the tree’s age, durability, and its potential influence on theories of a global climate, today’s scientists are weighing the tree’s possible medicinal benefits (including potential cancer treatments) and its commercial value in the cosmetics industry as an ingredient in anti-aging creams in relation to the species’ ongoing battle with extinction and its ecological vulnerability.[^ref18] Since many different species make good sources of what is commonly known as dragon’s blood, more comprehensive research still needs to be carried out to fully assess the mythical resin’s true medicinal efficacy.[^ref19]
 <param ve-image
 	title=""
 	iiif-url="https://free.iiifhosting.com/iiif/ac36469812ba26bc336649e5aa20da4c6bfbd178d157caf52bbbfba2bd4d6629">

-Today, _D. draco_ is officially designated as a vulnerable population on the International Union for Conservation of Nature’s _Red List of Threatened Species_ due to its near-extinction in the wild.[^ref19] This is due in part to the fact that the tree relies on animals to disperse its seeds, and the number of animals which are suitable _D. draco_ seed dispersers has substantially decreased over time due to hunting and other forms of habitat destruction.[^ref20] Furthermore, as Ledru noted over two centuries ago, this population decline and endangerment is also due to over cultivation of the tree’s valuable resin.
-The number of wild specimens has never been lower than it is today, and even though there are projects to repopulate the islands through experiments in propagation and acclimatization, one wonders if ever again a _Dracaena draco_ will grow to the size and magnificence of the one that so captivated the minds of lers like Humboldt and Ledru.[^ref21] Perhaps, after its millennia-long smolder, the dragon’s flame will finally be snuffed out by the twenty-first century Anthropocene.
+Today, _D. draco_ is officially designated as a vulnerable population on the International Union for Conservation of Nature’s _Red List of Threatened Species_ due to its near-extinction in the wild.[^ref20] This is due in part to the fact that the tree relies on animals to disperse its seeds, and the number of animals which are suitable _D. draco_ seed dispersers has substantially decreased over time due to hunting and other forms of habitat destruction.[^ref21] Furthermore, as Ledru noted over two centuries ago, this population decline and endangerment is also due to over cultivation of the tree’s valuable resin.
+The number of wild specimens has never been lower than it is today, and even though there are projects to repopulate the islands through experiments in propagation and acclimatization, one wonders if ever again a _Dracaena draco_ will grow to the size and magnificence of the one that so captivated the minds of lers like Humboldt and Ledru.[^ref22] Perhaps, after its millennia-long smolder, the dragon’s flame will finally be snuffed out by the twenty-first century Anthropocene.
 <param title="International Union for Conservation of Nature" eid="Q48268">
 <param title="Red List of Threatened Species" eid="Q32059">
 <param ve-image